-For IJF WJT events the random weigh-in will open one hour before the start of the competition each day.
+For IJF World Judo Tour (WJT) events the random weigh-in will open one hour before the start of the competition each day.
 The time limit to arrive to the random weigh-in is 30 minutes or 6 contests before the athlete's first contest at the latest.

 The athletes must bring their accreditation for identification.
-The weight of the athlete cannot be more than 5 % higher than the official maximum weight limit of the category.
+The weight of the athlete cannot be more than 5 % higher than the official maximum weight limit of the category (refer to table 6.4.4: Weight Categories for the Random Weigh-in with Tolerances).